murdockhou/pose-estimation-annotations/README.md

 Any key -------- register the annotation and move to next joint (only accept the last time you "left click point".)

 #### After all the joints are annotated the joint coordinates is written to .json file you input and next image is loaded.
+(The format of .JSON file is the same as the ai-challenger data format.)

 ## Code Reference